BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/tracing/readme.md

           interval: 45m
     ```

-The Cloud Pak for Integration is deployed using operators and to make these available within your environment you need to install the catalog.
+The Cloud Pak for Integration is deployed using operators and to make these available within your environment you need to install the ibm operator catalog.
 1. Click the plus icon, in the top right:
    ![Add to OpenShift](img/plusopenshift.png)
 1. Copy the following into the YAML editor and click *Create*: